Tahir001/R/README.md

 - Advanced.R: Functions, Non-Parametric Statistics and Monte-Carlo Stimulations in R.

 # Solutions
-Contains solutions to the assignment and unit 1 excercises for students to compare thier answers to.
+Contains solutions to the assignments done throughout the course, along with the requested excercises.